 Romantic comedies add up the significant part of chick flicks next to melodramas.
 The funny thing about chick flicks and romantic comedies is that they tend to go hand in hand because most romantic comedies are aimed towards women audiences, but not all the time.

 Genre films are about mass entertainment.
 They are about studios maximising their return on the considerable investment they made.
 Genre movies are about replicating well-tried formulas that have made serious money in the past.
 So romantic comedies as a genre usually talk about general issues of love and relationships.
 Especially Hollywood romcoms tell the stories of everyday romantic struggles that concern everybody including a broader male and female audience.
 Naturally, romantic comedies tend to focus on women.
 However, women are usually accompanied by male partners to watch these kinds of films.
 Romantic comedies are excellent date night movies, and there is a reason for that.
-Usually, that reason is money and a need for a broader audience.
+Usually, that reason is money, therefore, a need for a broader audience.

 The combination of repetition and difference can describe genre films.
 Successful romantic comedies are immediately recognisable by the general elements.
 Twisting some components can make the given movie unique.
 Innovative films take advantage of genre conventions, use the typical story-arch and then utilise circumstances to add originality.

 The American Film Institute defines “romantic comedy” as a genre in which the development of a romance leads to comic situations.
 The definition is quite problematic because comedy and romance can be part of a film without making it a romantic comedy.
 Countless movies use a romantic storyline that goes along the main plotline sometimes overlapping it.
-Furthermore, many films utilise funny sidekicks helping the hero to provide some comedic elements in the drama or adventure.
+Furthermore, many films utilise funny sidekicks helping the hero to provide some comedic elements in the drama or adventure film.

 “[A] romantic comedy is a film which has as its central narrative motor a quest for love, which portrays this quest in a light-hearted way and almost always to a successful conclusion.”